 1. Exercising the brain

 Simply playing games, or puzzles daily is one strategy or learning a new hobby, language or obtaining a degree is another strategy.

 Maintain a social life and exercise regimen, both produce hormones that fight dementia.
-Join social groups like book clubs, bible studies, hiking club, golf groups, etc. Set a goal of 30 minutes per day of activity that raises the heart rate and produces a thin layer of sweat.
+Join social groups like book clubs, bible studies, hiking clubs, golf groups, etc. There are care centers for those experiencing dementia such as Assured Assisted Living.
+They provide activities and opportunities for seniors to be active and social.
+Staying active might mean you set a goal of 30 minutes per day of activity that raises the heart rate and produces a thin layer of sweat.

 Vitamin D acts like a hormone in the body regulating your immune system, insulin levels, and metabolic function.
 It is one of the top vitamin deficiencies in the United States.

 It is ideal to get levels officially tested by your doctor because those with darker skin tones filter more out and need a higher dosage then fair-skinned people who absorb more vitamin D from the sun.
 A general recommendation is 1000 IU per 25 pounds of body weight.